cheyao/opengl/README.md

 Language tags are first looking up main tag, if matching, use it, otherwise find sumtag, and if still not present, use `en`.

+ISO-639 language specifier (such as "en" for English, "de" for German, etc).
+Country strings are in the format YY, where "YY" is an ISO-3166 country code

 Just use `git diff` to get the changes

 From discord: